picoruby/.github/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature")
 - Reference issues and pull requests where appropriate

+### Pull Request Review Process

+Reviewers may convert your pull request to draft status if they determine it is not yet ready to be merged.
+Common reasons include:

+- The PR needs to be rebased with the master (main) branch
+- Additional changes or fixes are required
+- Tests are failing or missing
+- Documentation needs to be updated

+If your PR is converted to draft, please address the feedback and mark it as "Ready for review" when you have completed the necessary changes.

 ### Merge Policy

 We follow these guidelines when merging pull requests: